 If you have any questions regarding operation, maintenance, or service, please contact your dealer immediately so they can assist you.
-Customer service is of the utmost importance to Thor Motor Coach.
-This manual contains a section outlining the warranty and explaining your rights and obligations, as well as the rights and obligations of Thor Motor coach, under the terms of the limited warranty.
+Your dealer's Service or Sales Department is equipped to handle most any problem that may occur.
+Customer service is of the utmost importance to your dealer and is just as important to the manufacturer.
+This manual contains a section outlining the warranty and explaining your rights and obligations, as well as the rights and obligations of the dealer and manufacturer, under the terms of the warranty.
 Please read this section carefully.
 You will be better informed in case you have a warranty related problem and your dealer will be better able to get you back on the road again in a timely manner.